European-Unified-ID/EUID-docs/README.md

 - **Consumer control:** Consumers can opt out of EUID at any time through the [Transparency and Control Portal](https://transparentadvertising.eu).

 ### Technical Design Principles

-- **Accountability:** Access requires all participants to abide by a code of conduct governed by an independent body.

 - **Distributed integration:** Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate EUIDs.